 When pursuing these upgrades or advocating for IAQ solutions, keep in mind that such widespread building closures are wildly unprecedented.
 In response, there are actually many funding options available.
 Make sure to research potential incentives, programs and financing options to utilize as well as federal, state or even local funding for HVAC and IAQ upgrades.
 After all, creating healthy buildings benefits all.

 Healthy Buildings, Offices & Facilities

 Pursuing IAQ solutions and HVAC system upgrades are not short-term fixes.
 The current focus on creating healthy buildings means more healthy facilities in the future.
-Choosing to upgrade your workplace or advocating for it to be done benefits both the present and the future.
+Choosing to upgrade your workplace or advocating for it to be done is beneficial in the present and future.
 Indoor air quality concerns were an issue long before COVID-19 and will reman on the public’s mind even when the pandemic is no longer the first association.